-The best cheap monitors will offer you a lot of value for your money with a decent display, satisfactory brightness, accurate colors, VESA-mount compatibility and more.
+The best cheap monitors will offer you a lot of bang for your buck with a decent screen, impressive brightness, accurate colors, VESA-mount compatibility and more.
 You shouldn't need to break the bank to snag the perfect, cheap monitor for yourself.

 At Laptop Mag, we know a thing or two about the best cheap monitors.
 We've rounded up a best cheap monitors list — some tested by us, others were thoroughly researched.
-We did the work so you don't have to.
+In the end, we did all the work so you don't have to.

 Whether you're on the hunt for a cheap gaming monitor or a general-purpose monitor, we understand that choosing the right cheap monitor can be overwhelming.
 There are so many aspects to consider, including brightness, color quality, resolution, size, refresh rates and more.
 That's why we've added a useful short guide at the end of this roundup to arm you with empowering information on how to buy a cheap monitor.

 - Check out the best gaming laptops and best cheap gaming laptops